-After an assessment of your symptoms, the doctor will order some blood tests and a vaginal ultrasound.
+If you are experiencing symptoms, after an assessment of your symptoms, the doctor will order some blood tests and a vaginal ultrasound.
 The blood test can help not only with diagnosis but with treatment, as you may need a blood transfusion.

 In some cases, a form of keyhole surgery called a laparoscopy might be recommended if it’s still difficult to make a diagnosis.
 If an ectopic pregnancy is found, the fertilised egg can be removed during the same procedure.

 The following can increase your chances of an ectopic pregnancy: